Johnny952/restaurante/README.md

 ## TODO

+# Admin

 -   Delete root category and add base image to restaurant, this is used when no other image provided
 -   Standard Categories layouts and others (validations/errors)
--   Multiple filters on table
+-   Multiple filters on table (Pay pro plan or use external filter buttons with logic)